Andrew Ikefe: Career

 Ikefe joined Niger Tornadoes in the 2016–17 Nigeria Professional Football League (NPFL).
 Playing as a centre-back, he scored a goal in a NPFL match against Wikki Tourists which earned him a goal of the week nomination.

 After two seasons, he moved on to spend the 2018–19 season with Kwara United.
 On 22 August 2019, Ikefe joined Plateau United ahead of the 2019–20 campaign, and he has since grown to become the club's vice captain.

 Ikefe moved to Shabab Sahel in the Lebanese Premier League in August 2022.
+After spending two seasons with Sahel, Ikefe moved to Ahed in August 2024, remaining in the Lebanese Premier League.